- Gartner proposes it has no bias, but it takes billions in revenue from software vendors.

 - Both the vendors and the software buyers pay the analysts, so their income sources are more balanced.

 - While they present themselves as having one customer (those that buy their research).

 They have two clients, the vendors being the second clients.
-Within these vendors, the biggest pay the most, so the research results are slanted in their direction.
+The biggest pay the most within these vendors, so the research results are slanted in their direction.